Code1Here/Contador/README.md

 # Contador

 Contador is a full stack web application & serves to assist users track the spending habits.
 Contador is Spanish for accountant.
-Users can create categories of purchases such as subscriptions, car payments, outdoor dining, etc. Each category routes to the transaction page for users to create a dated log of every purchase such as multiple gas purchases, Chipotle purchases, Netflix or Disney+ purchases, etc. Contador then calculates total spend.
+Users can create categories of purchases such as subscriptions, car payments, outdoor dining, etc. Each category routes to the transaction page for users to create a dated log of every purchase such as multiple gas purchases, Chipotle purchases, Netflix or Disney+ purchases, etc. Contador then calculates total spend of the transactions page for the categories page.

-### Category
+### Category Page
 ![categories](https://user-images.githubusercontent.com/87147191/213731309-ecdfaa56-5f1e-4ecd-950d-804788c5f2b3.jpg)

-### Transactions
+### Transactions Page
 ![Screenshot (579)](https://user-images.githubusercontent.com/87147191/213731421-0af649d2-0ef8-4757-b005-cbe905ee51e7.png)

 ## Stack